Getting high in Langkawi

 On the cable car

-The cable car takes you 2.2km up the mountain to the height of 708 metres above sea level and is purported to be the highest cable carbon the world!
+The cable car takes you 2.2km up the mountain to the height of 708 metres above sea level and is purported to be the highest cable car in the world!
 As this was our second time I was marginally less freaked out and once again loved the stunning views when we were up there.

 Putting on a brave face